sitmun/sitmun-mbtiles/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

-**Additional taskContext**
+**Additional MBTilesTaskContext**
-Add any other taskContext about the problem here.
+Add any other MBTilesTaskContext about the problem here.